314a/rr-rstudio-git/README.md

 ![](figures/header.png)

-# Tutorial 1: How to use Git with R and RStudio
+# RR Workshop Tutorial: How to use Git with R and RStudio

 This tutorial in the context of the **Reproducible Research Workshop** provides you with the first steps on how to use Git with R and RStudio.